MITgcm/MITgcm/doc/examples/reentrant_channel/reentrant_channel.rst

        :end-at:  nTimeSteps=933
        :lineno-match:

 - Remaining time stepping parameters are as described in earlier tutorials.
+See :numref:`sec_tutSOch_num_stab` for a discussion on our choice of :varlink:`deltaT`.

   .. literalinclude:: ../../../verification/tutorial_reentrant_channel/input/data
        :start-at: deltaT